kevjallen/static-site-with-github-workflows/README.md

 ### Secrets

 Some secrets must be added to the repository for the workflows to function:
-- `AWS_ACCESS_KEY_ID`: identifier of the IAM user key to perform deployments with
+- `AWS_ACCESS_KEY_ID`: ID of the IAM user key to start deployments with
-- `AWS_SECRET_ACCESS_KEY`: the IAM user key to perform deployments with
+- `AWS_SECRET_ACCESS_KEY`: the IAM user key to start deployments with
 - `AWS_ACCOUNT_ID`: identifier of the AWS account being deployed to
 - `AWS_DEFAULT_REGION`: name of the AWS region being deployed to

-These secrets may be set within individual environments or at the repository level
+These secrets may be set within individual environments or at the repository level.

 ### Release workflow